Gene Tunney: Fighting style

-Tunney was a thinking fighter who preferred to make a boxing match into a game of chess, which was not popular during the times when such sluggers as Jack Dempsey, Harry Greb and Mickey Walker were commanding center stage.
+Tunney was a thinking fighter who preferred to make a boxing match into a game of chess, which was not popular during the times when such sluggers as Jack Dempsey, Harry Greb, and Mickey Walker were commanding center stage.
 Tunney's style was influenced by other noted boxing thinkers such as James J. Corbett and Benny Leonard.
 Nevertheless, it is incorrect to think of Tunney as a stick-and-move fighter in the Ali style.
 While Tunney's heavyweight fights against Gibbons, Carpentier, and Dempsey featured his fleet-footed movement and rapid-fire jabbing, his earlier bouts, especially the five against Harry Greb, demonstrated his vicious body punching and willingness to fight toe-to-toe.
 It was Benny Leonard who advised Tunney that the only way to beat Harry "The Human Windmill" Greb was to aim his punches at Greb's body rather than his head.

-Always moving and boxing behind an excellent left jab, Tunney would study his opponents from the first bell.
-He generally preferred to stay outside and nullify any attacks, while using quick counters to keep the opponent off balance.
-In his fights against Jack Dempsey, today's viewer can see Tunney's style: hands held low for greater power, fast footwork that adjusts to every move his opponent makes and quick and accurate one-two style counter-punches with the left and right.